DongDongSunny/tron-deployment/private_net/README_PRIVATE_NET.md

 **Add more services in docker-compose.yml**

+Follow the commented `tron_witness2` and `tron_node2` to add more witness and other fullnodes, make sure the ports mapping and configuration files changed accordingly following below details.

 **P2P node discovery setting**

 In witness configure file, set below used for p2p peer nodes discovery.
 ```
 node {
-  listen.port = 1888X
+  listen.port = 1888x
   ...
 }
 ```

-Then in others conf add `witness container name:1888X`
+Then in others configure file add `witness container name:1888x`.
 ```
 seed.node = {
   ip.list = [
-    # used for docker deployment, to connect container named in tron_witness, defined in docker-compose.yml
+    # used for docker deployment, to connect containers in tron_witness defined in docker-compose.yml
     "tron_witness1:18888",
     "tron_witness2:18887",
     ...